KusionStack/kusion/README.md

 There are two key workflows for Kusion:

-1. **Day 0 - Set up the modules and workspaces:** Platform engineers create shared modules for deploying applications and their underlying infrastructure, and workspace definitions for target landing zone.
-These standardized, shared modules codify the requirements from stakeholders across the organization including security, compliance, and finance.
+1. **Day 0 - Set up the modules and workspaces:** Platform engineers create shared modules for deploying applications and their underlying infrastructure, and workspace definitions for the target landing zone.
+These standardized, shared modules codify the requirements of stakeholders across the organization including security, compliance, and finance.

 	Kusion modules abstract the complexity of underlying infrastructure tooling, enabling app developers to deploy their applications using a self-service model.